 Butylene market comprises of manufacturing and sale of butylene.
 Butylene consists of four carbons with one double bond.
 (CH3-CH=CH-CH3) is an isomer of butylene called 2-butene.
 Butylene is a byproduct of the steam cracking of crude oil.
 2-Butene is used to produce 2-butanol.
 Iso butylene, another isomer of butylene is used to produce methyl tert-butyl ether (MTBE), which is a syngas chemical.

-The companies covered are Saudi Industries Corporation (SABIC), DowDuPont Inc., ExxonMobil Chemical Company, Royal Dutch Shell Plc., and China Petroleum & Chemical Corporation (Sinopec).
+The major players in the global olefins market are Saudi Industries Corporation (SABIC), DowDuPont Inc., ExxonMobil Chemical Company, Royal Dutch Shell Plc., and China Petroleum & Chemical Corporation (Sinopec).

-The countries covered are USA, China, Germany, Brazil, Japan, UK, Spain, Russia, France, Australia, Italy, India and rest of the world.
+The countries covered in the global olefins market are USA, China, Germany, Brazil, Japan, UK, Spain, Russia, France, Australia, Italy, India and rest of the world.